Parvathy-A-N/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+Problem with Above Code:

+-Having the getters make the data in Point class accessible to outside world.
+-In order to find distance and direction, we need to find xDistance and yDistance which is common in both.
+Hence there is duplication of lines in the code.

+Solution

+- distance and direction methods are taken to the Point class itself.
+This eliminates the need of getX() and getY().
+- In order to reduce duplication of code in distance() and direction(), 2 additional methods differenceX() and differenceY() are added which finds the difference between  x and y co-ordinates respectively.